Connector

 }

-The statuses that can be obtained are as follows
+The status that can be retrieved is as follows:

 COM PING

-The COM_PING command is used to check if the server is alive.
+COM_PING is a command to check if the server is alive.

 In ldbc, you can check if the server is alive using the isValid method of Connection.
-It returns true if the server is alive, false if not.
+If the server is alive, it returns true, and if it is not alive, it returns false.

 conn.isValid